-Prior to this report, the Coordinating Commission for Postsecondary Education produced the 2004 Baseline Report for the LR 174 Higher Education Task Force, the 2005 Nebraska Higher Education Progress Report for the LR 75 Legislative Evaluation Task Force and the Nebraska Higher Education Progress Report in 2007 and 2008.1 Copies of the 2004, 2005, 2007 and 2007 reports are available on the Commission's Web site: www.ccpe.state.ne.us.
+Prior to this report, Nebraska's Coordinating Commission for Postsecondary Education produced the 2004 Baseline Report for the LR 174 Higher Education Task Force, the 2005 Nebraska Higher Education Progress Report for the LR 75 Legislative Evaluation Task Force and the Nebraska Higher Education Progress Report in 2007, 2008 and 2009.1 Copies of the 2004, 2005, 2007 and 2007 reports are available on the Coordinating Commission's Web site: www.ccpe.state.ne.us.

-Five major sectors of higher education in Nebraska are covered in this report-the University of Nebraska; the Nebraska State College System; Nebraska's community colleges; the independent colleges and universities, which are non-profit institutions; and the for-profit/career schools.
-However, the for-profit schools are excluded from some of the reported analyses due to insufficient or unreliable data pertaining to these institutions.
+This report covers five major sectors of higher education in Nebraska-the University of Nebraska; the Nebraska State College System; Nebraska's community colleges; the independent (non-profit) colleges and universities; and the for-profit/career schools.
+The report also includes important information about Nebraska high schools, which are a primary source of students for Nebraska's postsecondary institutions.